-Monstera Deliciosa Variegata quite quickly starts to look bad if your houseplant care is not at its best.
+Monstera Deliciosa Variegata quickly looks bad if your houseplant care is not at its best.
 These are the most common problems and remedies:

 A different reason for yellowing leaves is when old leaves are about to fall off.
 This is when mostly single leaves will first yellow and then wilt.

 Solution: Check the soil and also the roots of your plant.
-If your soil is still soaking wet a week after watering you need to change your soil mix/pot or both.
-If roots started to rot, you have to remove the rooted sections to prevent rotting to spread further.
-Water less essentially.
+If your soil is still soaking wet a week after watering, you need to change your soil mix/pot or both.

 Brown leaf tips

 Problem: The most common cause is not enough humidity and dry air.
 Pot-bound plants can also cause leaf tips to brown.

 Solution: Spray the leaves of your variegated Monstera Deliciosa plant daily.

 Use a pebble tray underneath the plant pot and fill it with water.
 If a Monstera is pot-bound, switch to a bigger pot.